 THIS IS YOUR GRANDMOTHER’S KITCHEN

-So many folks today do not have a grandmother to turn to for cooking advice– or even an aunt or uncle with kitchen skills.
-It’s just the simple truth that many of our mothers have worked full time jobs for most of the years since World War II – and were glad to have escaped the boredom of the kitchen.
-Even in rural parts of the country, farmers and farmer’s wives have come over the last 50 years to depend on the supermarket for quick and ready-made foods.
-In an odd cultural turn it seems that hands-on kitchen learning is having a resurgence at the very same time there are fewer people to pass on those very skills.
+So many folks today do not have a grandmother to turn to for cooking or gardening advice– not even an aunt or uncle with kitchen skills.
+It’s just the simple truth that many of our mothers and grandmothers worked full time jobs for most of the years since World War II.
+Even in rural parts of the country over the last 60 years farmers and farmer’s wives have come to depend on the supermarket for quick and ready-made foods.
+In an odd cultural turn around it seems that hands-on kitchen learning is having a resurgence at the very same time there are fewer of us to pass on those very skills.

 Directions: I live 16 miles west of Charlottesville, Virginia; and my postal address is Crozet but our house is 4 miles north of White Hall.
 Go figure!
 Living in the country has so many wonderful features but it means that to my new students it can seem a real distance to drive!
 (For those of us who regularly make the trip to town it is usually a 25 min trip from Barrack’s Road Shopping Center – but we country folk tend to drive like bats out of hell!)
 LINK to PDF driving instructions.

-The students learn the use of the pressure canner, issues of safety, and recipes for the more complex foods that can be preserved by this method.
-We will process green beans and sweet corn.
 Large pressure canners became a tool of the prosperous farm kitchen as early as 1917.
 But the pressure cooker, as we know it today, was perfected for home use in the late 1940s.
 It allowed cooks to prepare meals quickly and when used as a canner to put up low-acid vegetables and meats in safety.
 Pressure canning is a skill any serious cook will want to know.
 Light lunch included.
 Class 9 am to 2 pm.
 4-8 students $85 (all ingredients /jars included) Dates TBA

 NOTE: Class #1 or previous experience with the boiling water bath technique is necessary to take Class #2

-Students create – and eat – examples of some of the most ancient of breads created throughout human culinary history; pita and naan.
+Join in to create – and eat – examples of some of the most ancient of breads created throughout human culinary history; pita and onion naan.
 Some of these breads are baked and some are griddle-fried but all are simple and fun.
 Unleavened and lightly yeasted breads make great additions to meals of soup or salads, summer or winter.
 We will also create a fresh hummus to enjoy with our fresh breads.
-Students will take home samples of their baking and recipes to continue in that baking tradition.
+You will take home samples of your goodies and copies of recipes to continue in that baking tradition.
 Our creations will be our lunch!
-Class 9 am to 4 pm.
+Class 9 am to 2 pm.
+4-8 students $85

-Producing a beautiful sandwich loaf is the ambition of many a family cook and that is the student’s goal in this class.
+Producing a beautiful sandwich loaf is the ambition of many a family cook and that is our goal in this class.
 Whether a simple loaf or one dotted with sprouted grain, a braided eggy Challah, or a French-style baguette students will mix, knead, form and bake a variety of loaves to take home along with recipes for more baking.
 A light lunch is included.
 Class with be from 9 am – 3 pm.
 4-8 students $85

 Mexican Tamales: Tamales are part of ancient Mexican cuisine.
 Following the tradition of countless Mexican American families we will gather around the table to laugh and stuff and fold to ready our bean and chicken filled tamales for the steamer.
 On a side burner we will concoct a the red sauce that goes so well with them.
-We will make enough for each student to enjoy for our savory lunch and to take home samples of hand-crafted tamales to share with family and friends.
-The recipes for the fillings, red chili sauce, and the masa dough mixture will help the student recreate this wonderful menu at home.
+There is always enough for each student to enjoy for our savory lunch and to take home samples of your hand-crafted tamales to share with family and friends.
+The recipes for the fillings, red chili sauce, and the masa dough mixture will help you recreate this wonderful menu at home.
 4-8 students $85 per person

 Our day will be spent exploring all things chocolate.
 We start our day by making a basic chocolate paste using authentic New World ingredients and the same lava-stone tools as the Aztecs; the metate and the mano.
 The fabulous smells will knock you out!
 The Aztec rulers drank their chocolate dark and bitter but after 1530 the Spanish added sugar and spices creating a drink for the European aristocracy.
 We will sample it both ways.
-After our Aztec-inspired sit-down lunch of turkey sauced with mole and beans and homemade tortillas we head back to the metate we add European inspired spices and sugar to create that modern sweet essence we all love to drink and nibble.
-Everyone takes home a sample of our class chocolate production.
+After our Aztec-inspired sit-down lunch of turkey sauced with mole and beans and homemade tortillas we head back to the metate to add European inspired spices and sugar to create that modern sweet essence we all love to drink and nibble.
+Everyone will take home a sample of our class chocolate production.
 Consider this class as a gift for a chocolate loving friend or family member!
 NOTE: Because the cost of ingredients like cocoa bean and vanilla are so influenced by the international market the class fee can vary.
 Please go to the contact page for class price and to make reservations.

 Historic Cooking from The Virginia House-wife: 1824 recipes for the modern cook

 We will cook seasonal recipe/s while learning of the lives of the antebellum cooks (slave and free), the duties of mistresses of antebellum households, the technology of cookery in the early 19th century, ingredients of the era, and styles of presentation.

 Southern Foodways: A Journey:

-Long before the 1960s invention of the phrase ‘soul food’ black cooks were primary innovators of the Southern plantation culinary tradition; in this class we’ll make our own lye-hominy and cornbread, explore a variety of traditional greens, prepare candied yams, and cook a Southern-style chicken or pork dish.
-Having cooked our lunch the students will leave with the recipes for those dishes to add to their repertory.
-By request.
+Long before the 1960s invention of the phrase ‘soul food’ black cooks were primary innovators of the Southern plantation culinary tradition; in this class we’ll prepare our own hominy and cornbread, explore a variety of traditional greens, prepare candied yams, and cook a Southern-style chicken or pork dish.
+Having cooked our lunch together you will leave with the recipes for those dishes to add to your repertory.

-Dairy: making butter, ghee, yogurt, and soft fresh cheese.
-By request.
+Dairy: making butter, ghee, yogurt, and fresh ricotta cheese.